tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 The product manager (PM) might not be as technical as the engineers, but he or she will have a better handle on product messaging, use cases, audience analysis, and concepts related to the product.
 The product manager also likes to have input on the docs because the docs are part of the product experience.

-Some topics will absolutely require the PM's input: If you start listing known limitations and issues with the feature, the PM will want to have input.
+Some topics will absolutely require the PM's input.
+If you start listing known limitations and issues with the feature, the PM will want to have input.
 If you drop hints about future, related features on the roadmap, you'll need to clear this with the PM.

 Some questions to ask the PM might be as follows: